Chushihyun/MT-DETR/data/README.md

 Follow this repo [LiDAR fog simulation](https://github.com/MartinHahner/LiDAR_fog_sim) to generate foggy lidar image and save it in `foggy_lidar/`.

-## Introduce directories and function
+## Introduce directories and functions

 Briefly introduce the directories under this folder (data folder):